amoeba/metacat-rt-bot/README.md

   RT_USER="you"                     # Your RT username
   RT_PASS="{PASSWORD}"              # Your RT password
-  RT_TICKET_OWNER="someone"         # RT username to assign new tickets to
+  RT_TICKET_OWNER="someone"         # RT username to assign new tickets to TOKEN_PATH=./token                # Path to a DataONE authentication token
   ```

 ## Running